 Photographer: Angela Woodside.
 Source: Posada, Brenda.
 Scanning the horizon.
 Zoo View.
 Fall 2017.

 There is no shortage of California photographs on this blog.
-For more, click on the Photography tag near the upper right corner of your browser window.
+For more, click the PHOTOGRAPHY button under POST TOPICS (somewhere on this screen – it depends on your device).